 A Guide to Good Eating in New Orleans

 New Orleans is like no place else in the world.
-A lot of people consider it number one for a lot of things, but its food culture is top-notch!
+It’s considered number one for a lot of things, but its food culture is top-notch!
 This started off as a top ten list, but we had to just keep going.
-So if you’re on your way to New Orleans and you need to plan a foodie-related outing, here’s a rundown of the twelve things you should consider trying—though this list certainly isn’t exhaustive!
+If you’re on your way to New Orleans and in need of a foodie-related outing, here’s a rundown of the twelve things you should consider trying:

 Who says you can’t start with dessert?
 Beignets are classic New Orleans and commonly eaten for breakfast, too.
 Deep fried pastry dough, covered with powdered sugar, and traditionally served hot, these sweet treats are number one on our list for a reason.